 The Nerf Lazertag System is not only unique because it’s one of the few dart-less blaster types in the Nerf universe, but it also came with exciting features like recoil and rumble.

 Additionally, there was space where you could modify them to allow for an even more accurate experience.
-Although this package is small, the price tag is big, coming in at $250.
+Although this package is small, the value and price tag is big, coming in at $250.

 6. The Nerf Max Force Manta